russelltblanch1993/PSRproject2/README.md

 ```
 ├── exploratory_files                   <- Jupyter notebooks for data exploration and testing
-├── models                              <- Both sourced externally and generated from code
+├── Models                              <- Both sourced externally and generated from code
 ├── data                                <- Data files used in analysis
 ├── .gitignore                          <- Code to avoid uploading specified files
 ├── Phase_2_Project_Notebook.ipynb      <- Narrative documentation of analysis in Jupyter notebook